Gunjan-2002/Terraform_AWS_Infra_Project-1/README.md

   }
 }
 ```
-You can refer this documentation for Application Load Balancer.

-Terraform AWS Application Load Balancer Resource

-After creating the Load Balancer, we need to define a target group.
+12] After creating the Load Balancer, we need to define a target group.
 The target group specifies the instances that will receive traffic from the Load Balancer.

 aws_10_alb-tg.tf